CDN (Content Delivery Network)

 Definition

-A content delivery network (CDN) is a geographically distributed system of servers that caches and delivers web content from locations closest to the end user.
-Instead of every request traveling to a single origin server, a CDN serves copies from nearby edge nodes.
-This reduces latency, speeds up load times, and improves reliability.
+A content delivery network (CDN) is a geographically distributed system of servers — called edge nodes or points of presence (PoPs) — that caches and delivers web content from locations closest to the end user.
+Instead of every request traveling to a single origin server, a CDN stores copies of static assets (images, scripts, fonts, stylesheets) at dozens or hundreds of edge locations worldwide.
+When a reader requests content, the CDN routes that request to the nearest available node.
+This reduces network latency, speeds up load times, and distributes the traffic load so no single server becomes a bottleneck.

 Why It Matters